-We still have a small number of National Guard soldiers left in Minnesota.
+We still have a small number of National Guard soldiers left in Minneapolis.
 Vanessa and I make a point to drive past one of the areas they’re stationed when we are out, just so we can say, “Thank you” as we drive by.

 If there were only one thing I could change about my past, it would be to have served in the armed forces before transitioning into adulthood.